OpenBanking-Brasil/specs-seguranca/tpp-user-guide.md

  (CSR) for both a "Transport" and "Signing" certificate you can submit them to the directory to be validated and minted into certificates.

-[Link to Securities Open SSL for ICP]

 > Please remember to follow your organisations key management practices for certificate generation.
 These credentials and keys need to be handled carefully.
 A significant key compromise event could lead to customer data being compromised.

 #### 1.4.2 Production

-TODO
+Certificates must be provided by the Brasil ICP.
+The steps to follow are included in the [Open Banking Brasil Certificate Guide](https://github.com/OpenBanking-Brasil/specs-seguranca/blob/main/open-banking-brasil-ICP-certificate-guide.pdf)

 #### 1.4.3 What is a JWT, JWE, JWS and JWK.